Social media is a part of modern life, so, naturally, more movies should embrace it as central to the experiences of the characters in the movies.

 Highly acclaimed and a must-watch movie.

-Featuring Paris Hilton and DJ Khaled, it’s a behind the scenes look at what it means to be a social media star and the conflicts between the reality and what’s presented.
+Featuring Paris Hilton and DJ Khaled, it’s a behind-the-scenes look at what it means to be a social media star and the conflicts between reality and what’s presented.

-Starring Jason Bateman, Hope Davis, Alexander Skarsgård, Frank Grillo.
+Starring Jason Bateman, Hope Davis, Alexander Skarsgård, and Frank Grillo.

 Three stories interweaved around human interaction via social media.

-Lives are changed, conflicts arise, some characters face a reckoning.
+Lives are changed, conflicts arise, and some characters face a reckoning.

 Documentary and indie film of two brothers who strike up a relationship with a woman over Facebook, with both sides misrepresenting who they are and their motives.

-The movie is the origin of the term Catfishing, which is the practice of pretending to be someone you are not – like pretending to be an associate of a famous person over the Internet in order to woo someone.
+The movie is the origin of the term catfishing, which is the practice of pretending to be someone you are not – like pretending to be an associate of a famous person over the internet to woo someone.

-Starring Jon Favreau, Scarlett Johansson, John Leguizamo, Sofía Vergara, Robert Downey Jr.
+Starring Jon Favreau, Scarlett Johansson, John Leguizamo, Sofía Vergara, and Robert Downey Jr.

 This is a feel-good dramedy.

-A chef gets a bad review over Twitter and he responds in kind.
+A chef gets a bad review on Twitter, and he responds in kind.

-The Twitter argument goes viral and results in unanticipated events in his personal and business life.
+The Twitter argument went viral and resulted in unanticipated events in his personal and business life.

 It’s partially about the transformative effect that social media can have on a life.